Vigneshthanga/FlowLogAnalyZer/README.md

 ## Steps to Compile & Run
 1. make test     =>    This will run the UT code against the source file.
 This will catch any UT bugs.
 2. make          =>    This will compile and run the code for 500K VPC logs file and generate the corresponding output files in output/ dir.
 3. make functest =>    This will run the code for FT data.
 FT verification script is not done.
-Manual verification done.
+Manual verification done for both tag_count and port_count.

 ## Asymptotoic analysis
 1. load_protocol_map => parses the spec line by line and for each line, it stores the protocol number and the corresponding string in Hashmap. - O(n) * (m)